thinkst/canarytokens-docker/README.md

 #These domains are only used for PDF tokens
 CANARY_NXDOMAINS=example3.com

-#Requires a Google Cloud API key to generate incident map on history page with the Maps JavaScript API
+#Requires a Google Cloud API key to generate an incident map on the history page with the Maps JavaScript API
 #CANARY_GOOGLE_API_KEY=
 CANARY_PUBLIC_IP=1.1.1.1
 CANARY_WG_PRIVATE_KEY_SEED=vk/GD+frlhve/hDTTSUvqpQ/WsQtioKAri0Rt5mg7dw=